maths/moodle-qtype_stack/doc/en/CAS/Differential_equations.md

 1. Here `sa1`, `sa2` and `sa3` are used to ensure the answer satisfies the ODE and if not to provide feedback.
 2. To ensure we have two constants we count the number of variables using `listofvars`, not including `t`.
 We are looking for two constants.
 3. To ensure the solution is suitably general, we confirm \(y(1)\neq 0\) and calculate \(y(0)/y(1)\).
-    If this simplifies to a number then the constants have canceled out and we don't have a general solution consisting of two linearly independent parts.
+    If this simplifies to a number then the constants have cancelled out and we don't have a general solution consisting of two linearly independent parts.

 These are the properties a correct answer should have.
 If the teacher has a preference for the form, then a separate test is required to enforce it.
 For example, you might like the top operation to be a \(+\), i.e. sum.
 This can be confirmed by